All posts

 Text-Only Posts

 Text posts remain the highest-performing format for most creators.
 They load instantly, feel authentic, and encourage reading.
-LinkedIn’s algorithm gives text posts a level playing field — they don’t require production quality, just strong writing.
-The key is a compelling opening line that earns the “See more” click, followed by concise, scannable paragraphs.
+LinkedIn's algorithm gives text posts a level playing field — they don't require production quality, just strong writing.
+The key is a compelling opening line that earns the "See more" click, followed by concise, scannable paragraphs.
+Using bold or italic text can help key phrases stand out and increase dwell time.

 Carousels (Document Posts)